FlyNeopolitan/BP-ANN-Classifier/README.md

 # Classifier
 Hi everyone!
-It's a Classifier based on ANN and BP!
+It's a Classifier based on ANN and BP implemented with C++.